-Dr. Ang Yee Sin is an assistant professor at the Science, Mathematics and Technology Cluster.
+Dr. Ang Yee Sin is an Assistant Professor at the Science, Mathematics and Technology (SMT) Cluster.
 He obtained a Bachelor of Medical and Radiation Physics (2010) and a Ph.D. in theoretical condensed matter physics (2014) from the University of Wollongong, Australia.
-His research focuses on the physics and design of nanoscale devices for future low-power and neuromorphic computing.
-His research interests include the design of beyond CMOS electronics, charge injection physics at nanoscale interfaces, light-matter interactions in quantum solids, quantum transport in nanostructures, design of topoletrical circuits, reversible computing and the modelling of complex physical systems.
-He has published over 40 research articles, including Nature Communications, Physical Review Letters, Physical Review Applied, Physical Review B, Applied Physics Letters, and MRS Bulletin.
+He is the Alumni of 69th Lindau Nobel Laureate Meeting (Germany 2019).
+His research focuses on the physics and design of nanoscale devices for future energy-efficient computer and renewable energy technology.
+His research interests include the computational modelling of 2D materials and heterostructures, metal contacts to 2D semiconductor, beyond CMOS electronics, charge injection and transport physics in nanomaterials and light-matter interactions.
+He has published over 60 research articles, including Nature Communications, Physical Review Letters, Advanced Materials, InfoMat, Physical Review Applied, Physical Review B, Applied Physics Letters, and MRS Bulletin.
 His research works have received multiple awards including Faculty Best Thesis Prize (Australia 2015), IPS Meeting Outstanding Poster Award (Singapore 2016), SUTD FIRST Industry Workshop: First Prize Winner (Singapore 2017), SUTD Research Fest: Runner-Up Prize (Singapore 2019).
-He was a participant of the 69th Lindau Nobel Laureate Meeting (Germany 2019).

-Yee Sin is an avid collector of classical music recordings.
+Yee Sin enjoys long walks and is an avid collector of classical music recordings.

 - Bachelor of Medical and Radiation Physics (Hon), University of Wollongong (Australia)